-This Gluten-Free Red Velvet Crinkle Cookies recipe is as delicious as it looks!
-These soft, fudgy gluten-free red velvet cookies get rolled in powdered sugar for a pretty crackled effect.
+These fudgy gluten-free red velvet cookies get rolled in powdered sugar for a pretty crackled effect.
+They’re extra gorgeous as a holiday or Valentine’s cookie!

 - Set Out Your Rolling Station.
 Get your rolling station ready by setting out two shallow bowls.
 Pour 1/3 cup sugar into one of the bowls and and 1/2 cup powdered sugar into the other.

 - Combine The Dry Ingredients.
 In a medium bowl, combine gluten-free flour blend, cocoa powder, baking powder, baking soda, and salt.
-Whisk to combine, then set this flour mixture aside.
+Whisk to combine, then set aside.

 - Cream Butter & Sugars.
-In a stand mixer/electric mixer with a paddle attachment or a large mixing bowl with a hand mixer, cream the butter, sugar, and brown sugar on medium speed or medium-low speed for 2-3 minutes, or until light and fluffy.
+In a stand mixer with a paddle attachment or a large bowl with a hand mixer, cream the butter, sugar, and brown sugar for 2-3 minutes, or until light and fluffy.

 - Add Eggs One At A Time.
 Scrape down the edges of the bowl and add eggs one at a time, mixing to incorporate each egg before adding the next one.